ordina-jworks/ordina-jworks.github.io/_posts/2017-01-12-Node-with-TypeScript.md

     }

     {% endhighlight %}

+Every worker has an instance of the MessageHanler, it in its turn has an event emitter on which events from the messages are broadcast.
+The actual worker implementations register themselves on the emitter to receive said events.
 In a future version the message handling should be split up, because now a single file (with an instance on each Node instance) handles both master and slave messages.

 ### Final words